SciSharp/Tensor.NET/Readme.md

 - Faster speed: using c++ to implement operations.

     ```Tensor.NET``` puts its implmentation of operations in c++ and interop with native api.
 Then a encapsulation is applied to hide the interop from users.
 It could provide better performance than pure C# implementation.
+(3 - 30 times faster)

-- Better extensibility: using generic class ```Tensor<T>```.
+- Extensibility: using generic class ```Tensor<T>```.

     Erasing type in the class design could provide convinience for python-style interfaces.
 However, using generic class could better integrate with other .NET code.

-- More friendly apis for .NETer
+- Friendly apis for .NETer

     Rather than providing python-style and numpy-like apis, ```Tensor.NET``` aims to design .NET style apis.
 It implements ```IEnumerable<T>``` interface, supports C# index and slice, and use generic to constriant the operations between tensors of different data types. ```Tensor.NET``` provides the main features in ```Numpy```, but provides .NET style interfaces.